MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 ### Italian

 I still kept learning Italian in 2023.
 In the first few days of the year I did my first Italki class in Italian.
-I was very excited, and I didn't think I'd be able to talk for 30mins in another language.
+I was excited, and didn't think I'd be able to talk for 30mins in another language.
 Of course, here and there I asked how to say a word, and I was very happy with my progress.